Above: Video recording and complete Q&A transcript from our case study webinar: "Interface Management Helps Delayed Capital Project Finish on Time"

-Kelly Maloney, an expert in EPC and owner interface management implementation, and Stephen Airey, an industry veteran with 25 years of global project execution experience at BP, Shell, and Husky Energy, share a case study based on a completed oil & gas project that finished successfully and attributed many benefits to implementing interface management on this project.
-The following includes a recording of this webinar along with the slides and complete Q&A from the session.
+Kelly Maloney, an expert in EPC and owner interface management implementation, and Stephen Airey, an industry veteran with 25 years of global project execution experience at BP, Shell, and Husky Energy, discussed what made the project successful and attributed many benefits to implementing interface management on the project.

 As outlined in the case study, the existing commissioning processes and tools were deployed to support this phase of the project.
 Interface management was deployed to enhance these processes and allow the team to take advantage of an accelerated schedule.
 Interface points were defined to integrate and accelerate specific commissioning activities to advance initial test runs of specific utilities and process systems of the new facility.